Category

 6. Ready your team for anything

 The all-hazards approach can be a valuable framework to follow when designing standard practices for employee travel.
-While you don’t need to obsessively catalog every potential detail and create a corresponding solution (although you should do so for likely or high-impact events), you can cultivate the capacity, resources, and security measures to react to anything at any time.
+While you don’t need to catalog every potential detail and create a corresponding solution (although you should do so for likely or high-impact events), you can cultivate the capacity, resources, and security measures to react to anything at any time.

 Ensure your business travelers are prepared for any emergency.